eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `prometheus_metrics_port` - (Optional) - Int - PrometheusMetricsPort is the TCP port that the experimental Prometheus<br />metrics server should bind to (default: 9091).
 - `prometheus_go_metrics_enabled` - (Optional) - Bool - PrometheusGoMetricsEnabled enables Prometheus Go runtime metrics collection.
 - `prometheus_process_metrics_enabled` - (Optional) - Bool - PrometheusProcessMetricsEnabled enables Prometheus process metrics collection.
-- `major_version` - (Optional) - String - MajorVersion is deprecated as of kOps 1.20 and has no effect.
 - `typha_prometheus_metrics_enabled` - (Optional) - Bool - TyphaPrometheusMetricsEnabled enables Prometheus metrics collection from Typha<br />(default: false).
 - `typha_prometheus_metrics_port` - (Optional) - Int - TyphaPrometheusMetricsPort is the TCP port the typha Prometheus metrics server<br />should bind to (default: 9093).
 - `typha_replicas` - (Optional) - Int - TyphaReplicas is the number of replicas of Typha to deploy.